Evaluating Soccer Player Movements Using the Attacker-Defender Model: Results

 \subsection{Improving Parameter Optimization}

 In the previous study \cite{Brink2023}, the equations of motion \eqref{AT_model_a} and \eqref{AT_model_d} were solved simultaneously to generate the trajectories of both players.
 We propose a new method that solves the equations of motion for the attacker and defender independently, using the actual trajectory of the other player.
 This enables the independent parameter optimization for attacker and defender.
 Consequently, the dimensions of parameter space are reduced, thereby significantly decreasing the computational cost.
 To estimate optimized parameters of 31,028 dribbling events, Latin hypercube sampling was employed to generate $ N = 100 $ initial parameter sets.
-The set with the lowest error was selected for each event.
+In the original approach, the set minimizing $\varepsilon$ was selected for each event, whereas in the improved approach, the sets minimizing $\varepsilon_{\mathrm{a}}$ and $\varepsilon_{\mathrm{d}}$ were selected independently.
 We then retained events where both $ \varepsilon_{\mathrm{a}} $ and $ \varepsilon_{\mathrm{d}} $ were below 0.1.
 Consequently, 26,492 events (85.4\%) met this criterion using the original method, whereas 27,457 events (88.5\%) did so using the improved approach.
 The proposed approach thus not only reduced the computational cost, but also increased the number of successful parameter estimates.